 One way to appreciate the difference between, on the one hand, Privilege and, on the other, Cardinality and Mistake is to focus on the fact that answering Cardinality and Mistake does not, in and by itself, give us an answer to Privilege.
 Let us assume, for example, that Warren's answers to Cardinality and Mistake are successful.
-That would mean that if, first, we take care to analyze the meaning of "+" in terms of the relevant dispositions{gsn} (i.e., our general dispositions to stably give certain responses when queried about "+"-problems in situations in which the conditions are normal) and, second, we keep in mind the need to quantify over composite dispositions too, our analysis will deliver the desired result about the reference of "+" (i.e., that "+" refers to the addition function).
+That would mean that if, first, we take care to analyze the meaning of "+" in terms of the relevant dispositions{gsn} (i.e. our general dispositions to stably give certain responses when queried about "+"-problems in situations in which the conditions are normal) and, second, we keep in mind the need to quantify over composite dispositions too, our analysis will deliver the desired result about the reference of "+" (i.e. that "+" refers to the addition function).
 That, however, is not yet having shown that the correct way to use a word is the way we are disposed{gsn} to use it.

-The point is that Warren has proved, at most, that if the correct way to use a word is the way we are disposed{gsn} to use it, then it is not the case that we are hopelessly wrong about the correct way to use most (maybe all) of the words of our language-let me stress it: a conditional statement.
+The point is that Warren has proved, at most, that if the correct way to use a word is the way we are disposed{gsn} to use it, then it is not the case that we are hopelessly wrong about the correct way to use most (maybe all) of the words of our language - let me stress it: a conditional statement.
 If we agree that any analysis that entailed that we are hopelessly wrong about the correct way to use most words is a non-starter, that is a fine result; Warren has shown that the hypothesis that the correct way to use a word is the way we are disposed{gsn} to use it is not, unlike other dispositional analyses of meaning and reference, clearly absurd.
-But Warren has not proved the antecedent of the conditional, that is, that the correct way to use a word is indeed the way we are ${\rm disposed}{\rm gsn}$ to use it.20
+But Warren has not proved the antecedent of the conditional, i.e. that the correct way to use a word is indeed the way we are disposed{gsn} to use it.20 guments - which, however, Kripke does not explicitly employ in his attack on semantic dispositionalism.